hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/jnana-yoga/069_the_atman_its_bondage_and_freedom.md

 form a body of dust, drawing in bits of paper, straw, etc., at one place, only to drop them and go on to another, and so go on rotating, raising and forming bodies out of the materials which are before them.
-Even so the forces, called Prâna in Sanskrit, come together and form the body and the mind out of matter, and move on until the body falls down, when they raise other materials to make another body, and when this falls, another rises, and thus the process goes on.
+Even so the forces, called Prāna in Sanskrit, come together and form the body and the mind out of matter, and move on until the body falls down, when they raise other materials to make another body, and when this falls, another rises, and thus the process goes on.
 Force cannot travel